wasp-sweden/wara-sw-tech-tools/README.md

     curl -sSL https://raw.githubusercontent.com/Ericsson/ove/master/setup | bash -s WARA-SW https://github.com/wasp-sweden/wara-sw-tech-tools

 This will create an OVE workspace directory with the name WARA-SW.
 Follow the setup script by entering the workspace directory and running `source ove`.
 You can now clone the repositories of the software corpus by running `ove fetch`.

+Fetching everything might get you more than you bargained for; specific repositories can be specified as e.g. `ove fetch cassandra`.

 Example:

     $ curl -sSL https://raw.githubusercontent.com/Ericsson/ove/master/setup | bash -s WARA-SW https://github.com/wasp-sweden/wara-sw-tech-tools
     ...